prgumd/GapFlyt/Code/flownet2-tf/README.md

 # FlowNet2 TensorFlow Setup:
-This includes FlowNet2, C, S, CS, CSS, CSS-ft-sd, and SD.=
+This includes FlowNet2, C, S, CS, CSS, CSS-ft-sd, and SD.

+**NOTE: We use flownet2 for all our experiments.**

 ### Installation
 ```